Your Water is Safe and Reliable

 Public Board Meetings

 The district’s Board of Directors meetings will continue to be held, unless otherwise noticed.
-Until further notice, the public can watch the board meetings live using the district’s livestream available on the website at www.MarinWater.org, or by accessing it during the meeting here.
-Public comments will be accepted via email at BoardComment@MarinWater.org.
+Until further notice, the public can participate in the board meeting via Zoom or watch the meetings live using the district’s livestream available on the website at www.MarinWater.org, or by accessing it during the meeting here.
+You may also submit your comments in advance or during the meeting by emailing them to BoardComment@MarinWater.org.
 To protect public health, the district offices are closed, so no attendees will be allowed in the building.

 Marin Water Team